Minneapolis Commission on Civil Rights (MCCR)

 Second, the Commission’s adjudicative function is to serve on review panels and hearing committees.
 A review panel is comprised of three (3) Commissioners, two (2) of which are active-licensed attorneys.
 The panel reviews appealed determinations issued by the director through the Complaint Investigations Division (Division) on discrimination cases.
 A hearing committee is the trier of fact over cases that have not come to conclusion via the conciliation process.
 A hearing committee consists of three (3) active licensed attorneys, who may be members or non-members of the Commission.

-The Commission's purpose is:
+The Commission's purpose

 - To provide leadership in the areas of civil rights.